AnGyeonheal/EC-ghan-416/lab/LAB#5_Timer_PWM/docs/LAB_PWM_report_21900416_GyeonhealAn.md

 }
 ```

-If external interrupt has occurred by the button pin, it makes stop variable 1, and if EXTI occurred again, it toggles.
+If external interrupt has occurred by the button pin, it makes stop variable 1, and if EXTI occur again, it toggles.

 ```c
 // Initialiization